-The RGL package
+The RGL package as example

-- The RGL package lets you draw 3D graphs. - Load it now using the library command or the button on the menu:
+- The RGL package is one of many packages that let you draw 3D graphs.
+Plotly is a more modern alternative. - Load it now using the library command or the button on the menu:

 '''

 library(rgl)

 '''